 Dates for course registration are announced by the Registrar's Office.
-Currently enrolled students are sent priority registration information from that office.
-Dates and locations for registration are also published in each semester's registration brochure and at www.bucks.edu/register.
+Currently enrolled students are sent priority registration information to their Bucks student email account.
+Dates for registration are published on the college's website at bucks.edu/register.
+Returning students with previously completed credits may request priority registration status by emailing registrar@bucks.edu.

-Before course registration, students are encouraged to meet with an appropriate academic advisor.
+Before course registration, students are encouraged to meet with an academic advisor.
 Please see the section below titled Academic Advising and be sure to note the steps on how to prepare for the advising appointment prior to course registration.